 You don’t have to suffer in silence.
 Many mental health professionals and therapists are now offering different treatment options for trauma.

-Therapy Models That Work for Trauma
+Trauma Therapy Models That Work

 If you have gone through a traumatic experience and want to feel better, different trauma treatment options can help you heal.
 However, many experts believe that psychotherapy is the most effective way to approach and heal from trauma and its symptoms.